RISCeirb/Risc-v-processor/readme.md

 ## Overview of Different Processors with the RISC-V Base Instruction Set, version 2.2

-This repository provides simple implementations of various RISC-V processors and tests them using ModelSim and [Rars](https://github.com/TheThirdOne/rars) _RISC-V Assembler and Runtime Simulator_.
+This repository provides simple implementations of various RISC-V processors and tests using ModelSim and [Rars](https://github.com/TheThirdOne/rars) _RISC-V Assembler and Runtime Simulator_.

 ### LAST VERSION : `RV32IM`